scikit-learn/enhancement_proposals/slep014/proposal.rst

 Pros
 ~~~~

-- xarray guartantees that there will be no copies during round-trips from
+- xarray guarantees that there will be no copies during round-trips from
   numpy. (`xarray #3077 <https://github.com/pydata/xarray/issues/3077>`_)

 Cons
 ~~~~

 - Can only be used for homogenous data.
-- As with XArray's Dataset, DataArray does not have much adoption as pandas, which increases the learning curve for using DataArray with ``scikit-learn``.
+- As with XArray's Dataset, DataArray does not as much adoption as pandas, which increases the learning curve for using DataArray with ``scikit-learn``.

 References and Footnotes